-The canvas and boat cover are composed of a coated heavy-duty polyester fabric.
+The canvas and boat cover are composed of a coated heavyduty polyester fabric.
 They resist mildew, rot and the weather. ("Canvas" in this section refers to the various enclosures available, Bimini tops and boat covers.)
 If canvas is wet, let it air dry before you store it.
 Never store canvas damp or wet.
 Provide proper ventilation to limit the possibility of mildew.

-Canvas covers are not water tight, they may drip at seams.
-Seam sealer and/or a water proffer designed for canvas is recommended for sealing the cover.
+Canvas covers are not watertight; they may drip at seams.
+Seam sealer designed for canvas is recommended for sealing the cover.
 Keep the canvas clean.
 Dirt and dust on canvas support the formation of mildew.
 To clean the canvas, wet down all of the canvas material.
 Scrub it with a soft bristle brush and a solution of mild soap and water.
-Never use a detergent or bleach on your canvas.
+Rinse thoroughly with fresh water to remove soap residue.
+Never use detergent or bleach on your canvas.
 Brush or sweep the underside of the top.
 Spray with disinfectant to prevent mildew.
 Lubricate zippers with paraffin and snaps with petroleum jelly.